sionreview/sion/README.md

   }
   ```

-  Run script to create and deploy lambda functions (Also, if you do not want to run InfiniCache under VPC,
+  Run script to create and deploy lambda functions (Also, if you do not want to run SION under VPC,
   you need to remove the `--no-vpc` flag on executing `deploy/create_function.sh`).

   ```shell